 The Phenomenology & Experiential Education Lab

-PEXE Lab is a phenomenology and experiential education lab — a working space for two questions: what is it to teach, and what is it to learn?
-"Experiential" is a word worth reclaiming.
-It's been thinned to a shorthand for field trips and hands-on activities; we think experience itself deserves more careful attention than that, and recovering what it can mean is part of the work.
-That recovery is phenomenological work — slow, careful, grounded in lived experience — and we're doing it in public, through essays, a podcast, and ongoing research.
+PEXE Lab is a phenomenology and experiential education lab — a working space for two questions: what is it to teach and what is it to learn?
+'Experiential' is a word worth reclaiming with careful attention.
+That recovery is phenomenological work that we do slowly, carefully, and grounded in lived experience through essays, podcasts, and ongoing research.
 Come think alongside us.

 Professor, West Chester University